traefik/hub-static-analyzer-action/README.md

       uses: traefik/hub-static-analyzer-action:latest
       with:
         # Version of hub-static-analyzer to use.
-        # By default, the latest version available will be used.
+        # By default, the latest supported version will be used.
         version: "latest"

         # Path to the directory containing the manifests to analyze.